Taiwan: Nangan, Matsu Islands (November

 on the bay of Matsu harbor.

-connecting positions along the coast.
-The signs are slogans like ″iron
+positions along the coast.
+The signs are slogans like ″iron blood″

-blood″ (at the top) and ″death to Mao Zedong and the communists″
+(at the top) and ″death to Mao Zedong and the communists″ (on the

 Mural.

-temple, who seems to pose for a photo in front of a painting
+to pose for this photo in front of a painting.
+The old man in the painting is

 Steep rocky coast typical of most of the